 There are more than one hundred lawsuit loan companies that provide the exact same product – cash now in exchange for repayment (plus interest) later.

-While their products are the same, the terms can vary widely.
-Many companies claim to be the “best lawsuit loan company” or have the “lowest rates”.
-Few post information about their rates online.
+While the product these companies provide is basically the same – upfront cash – the cost of this cash varies widely.
+Many lawsuit lending companies claim to be the “best lawsuit loan company” or have the “lowest rates”.
+Few companies post information about their rates online.

 Lawsuit loan companies we recommend

-These companies will offer concrete quotes with simple-to-understand rates and terms.
-They typically offer lower rates on average than most competitors.
+These companies will offer concrete, upfront quotes with simple-to-understand rates and terms.
+They may offer lower rates than competitors.

 Even with these companies, it is important to ask about terms upfront.
 Do your homework and get quotes from many providers before moving forward with any particular company.

-The best pre-settlement funding company is the company that provides you the lowest rate and the best terms.
-We feel that the most important things to assess on your first phone call with a funding company are rates and fees.
+We think the best pre-settlement funding company is the company that provides you the lowest rate and the best terms.
+The most important things to assess on your first phone call with a funding company are rates and fees.

 - Rates – the best lawsuit funding companies charge low, simple rates from 15% to 20% every 6 months.
 In many cases, it is best to avoid compounding rates and companies that cannot quote a rate upfront on your first call.